First published: 9th May 2019 Last updated 11 March 2020

 This will help to bind the cookies together and prevent them from becoming too crumbly.

-Next, in a separate bowl, cream the butter together with the brown and white (caster) sugar.
+Next, in a separate bowl, cream 200g (3/4 cup + 1 tablespoon) of vegan butter together with 50g of soft brown sugar (1/4 packed cup) and 150g (3/4 cup) of caster/superfine sugar.
 You want it to become smooth with an almost “fluffy” texture.
 Doing this will prevent the cookies from becoming too dense and flat.

-Using your hands, form a dough.
-If it’s too wet, add a little more flour and if it’s too dry, add a little more milk.
+Using your hands, push it together to form a dough.
+If it’s too wet, add a little more flour and if it’s too dry to come together, add a splash of plant-based milk.
 You want to be able to roll the dough into balls without it sticking everywhere or falling apart.

-Chop up some chocolate of your choosing into chunks.
+Chop up some vegan chocolate of your choosing into chunks.
+I used around 80g of vegan white chocolate and 80g of dark chocolate (about 1 cup of chocolate chips in total).
 You can make them small or large, it’s up to you.
 I personally love having big chunks in my cookies.

 Pour the chocolate chips onto your cookie dough and use your hands to combine everything.